RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	incidents,	which	are	defined	as	events	that disrupt	the	delivery	of	services,	are	a	key	concern	and	consideration	of continuity	management.
  	C	is	incorrect	because	outages,	and	the	expedient	restoration	of services,	are	a	key	component	of	continuing	management.
 An	outage is	any	unexpected	or	unplanned	loss	of	systems,	services,	or communications.
  	D	is	incorrect	because	a	disaster	is	an	outage	caused	by	the	loss	of physical	assets	or	facilities,	such	as	those	caused	by	fires,	natural disasters,	and	other	similar	types	of	events,	versus	simple	hardware failures	or	outages.

-18. Which	type	of	assessment	is	based	on	data	and	numbers	rather	than	ondocumentation	and	observation?
+### Question # 1 - 	Which	type	of	assessment	is	based	on	data	and	numbers	rather	than	ondocumentation	and	observation?
 A.	Qualitative
 B.	Numeric
 C.	Quantitative